Priya07-jk/cafe-explorer/README.md

 # ☕ Cafe Explorer

-A simple web app to explore nearby cafes using **Google Maps API**.
+A simple web app to explore nearby cafes using Leaflet.js and OpenStreetMap

 Built with **HTML, CSS, JavaScript** — no frameworks.

 ## 🚀 Features